Lynnesbian/FediBooks/README.md

 # Selfhosting

+FediBooks is currently unfinished - many functions don't work yet, and future updates may make major, breaking changes.
+I don't recommend self-hosting it yet unless you're willing to work through the potential growing pains.

-1. Install ``python3`` and ``mariadb``.
+1. Install ``python3`` and ``mariadb`` or ``mysql``.
 If you're installing on Windows, make sure to check "Add Python to PATH" during Python installation.

 2. Install the requirements, using ``pip``: